Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 An alter ego trust created while Margaret was alive (she was over 65) would have held the $1.2M portfolio outside her estate.
 At death, the deemed disposition still occurs — but inside the alter ego trust, not in Margaret's personal estate.
 The capital gains tax is still payable.
 But the portfolio assets bypass probate entirely — saving $17,250 in Ontario estate administration tax.
 And the trust can be structured with a testamentary spouse trust as a remainder beneficiary, deferring the gain to a future death if a new spouse or partner exists.

 The alter ego trust must be established while the settlor is alive and competent.
 It requires legal setup costs of $3,000–$5,000 and ongoing annual trust tax filings.
 On a $1.2M portfolio, the $17,250 probate savings alone justify the setup cost within the first year.
-The 2026 inclusion rate change makes the trust even more attractive because the trust can control the timing of disposition — potentially allowing the trustee to stagger realizations across tax years to stay within the $250,000 threshold in each year.
+The trust also adds control over the timing of asset sales by the trustee, which can matter for managing year-by-year income while the settlor is alive.

 Strategy 3: Graduated Rate Estate (Post-Death Income Splitting)